How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 Cons of selling a house by owner

 • Unless the seller already has a buyer lined up, FSBO listings can take longer to sell.
-For example, according to Knipe, FSBO homes can spend about 20-30% longer on the market at times.
+According to Knipe, FSBO homes spend about 20%–30% longer on the market.

 • Managing all communications and negotiations yourself is time-consuming.
 Not having a communication buffer can be a downside if the buyer pushes back or says negative things about your property.